All Episodes

 299 murdered children.

-These include children like legend Talia Farrow, children killed sleeping in their beds, killed playing in their backyards, kill riding their bicycles, as his brother was, just killed innocently, carrying on with their lives, and these bullets find them because we've got lawless thugs in the community who don't care about the value of life.
+These include children like legend Talia Farrow, children killed sleeping in their beds, killed playing in their backyards, killed riding their bicycles, as his brother was, just killed, innocently carrying on with their lives.

 So we're holding the conference in Chicago, partnering with Pastor Corey Brooks to do it to highlight this is a problem not only in Chicago, it's a problem across the country.

-And and look, you're right.
+And look, you're right.

 I just say absolutely right.

-The defund the police movement, dismantling the police movement, has led to more black people dying in the streets of our cities.
+The defund the police movement, dismantling the police movement has led to more black people dying in the streets of our cities, 2,500 more in 2020 than in 2019.

-So if black lives really matter as they say they do, where are they now?
+So if black lives really matter, as they say they do, where are they now?

 Where are their voices?